 The aura of Auroville

 I penetrated deeper into its handsomeness, in my quest to unfold its classical symphony.
 My unrestful soul sought abode in Auroville.
 A golden sphere rising on a pitch-green ground radiates a spiritual overtone on the entire township.
 In the sanctum of Matrimandir, there was nothing more conspicuous than silence, and nothing louder than the nothingness of this silence.
 It is a reflection of community living, where one exchanges ideas and skills, impart knowledge; for humanity is the only religion they believe in.

 Mahabalipuram - stories in stone

 A road trip to Pondicherry is not complete without a visit to the UNESCO World Heritage Sites at Mahabalipuram.
 If stones could talk, the sculptures of Mahabalipuram would reveal the fancies of our ancestral past.
-Welled up in heritage, history and culture, Mahabalipuram is an erstwhile port-city off the Coromandel coast.
-My guide Satheesh, must really be good at dramatics; his fluent narration took me back in time to the 7th and 8th century.
-Mahabalipuram has archived the glories of the Pallava dynasty in such a manifesting way that every sculpture draws parallel to its story with an irresistible longing of distinct possibilities.
-It was here in Mahabalipuram that I learnt that some histories are better off written in stones than textbooks.
+Welled up in heritage, history, and culture, Mahabalipuram is an erstwhile port-city off the Coromandel coast.
+My guide Satheesh must really be good at dramatics; his fluent narration took me back in time to the 7th and 8th centuries.
+Mahabalipuram has archived the glories of the Pallava dynasty in such a manifesting way that every sculpture draws parallel to its story with an irresistible longing for distinct possibilities.
+It was here in Mahabalipuram that I learned that some histories are better off written in stones than textbooks.